datkt/tape/README.md

 ## Installation

-The `tape` package an be installed with various package managers.
+The `datkt.tape` package an be installed with various package managers.

 ### From NPM